 At Mardley Heath, management aims particularly to restore and maintain open heathy areas by selective removal of trees, rotational coppicing of other vegetation and mowing to control excessive growth of tall vegetation in the clearings.
 The hornbeam pollards have a programme of management with one or two trees pruned each year.

 The two new coppice areas on the southern edge of the wood have responded very well to light and warmth during the summer.
 Chestnut coppice has rapidly regenerated in the first area and there was good regeneration of woodland plants including hundreds of foxgloves which looked spectacular.

 In the south pit, the Friends will coppice another patch of vegetation to prevent this area returning to dense woodland.
 The sunny sand and gravel banks here are important habitat for many species of solitary bees and wasps, so a small area is cut each year on rotation.

-Several of the historic pollarded hornbeams are becoming top heavy in their crowns so it is planned to do some careful tree surgery to make sure they do not collapse.
+In other parts of the wood, several of the historic pollarded hornbeams are becoming top hevy in their crowns so careful tree surgery will be undertaken to make sure they do not collapse.

 The Friends of Mardley Heath have given hundreds of hours of their time to help look after the nature reserve.
 If you have spare time and would like to join them once a month, please contact us.